Are you or someone you know a victim of sexual discrimination, harassment or violence?

-How can the Title IX Office (TIXO) help?
+How can the Gender Equity and Title IX Compliance Office help?

 If you choose to report that you are the victim of sexual harassment, sexual violence, domestic violence, dating violence or stalking, we will provide you with a written explanation of your rights and outline relevant options available to you.
 We will also provide you with access or a referral to various resources and services including counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, and student financial aid, among others available, both on and off campus.

 Do I receive support if I don’t file a formal report?